illright/worker-request-response/README.md

 ### Asynchronous request handler in the worker

-The request handler that you pass into `routeResponse` can be synchronous or asynchronous — in the latter case the resulting promise is awaited before being sent back.
+The request handler that you pass into `handleRequestsWith` can be synchronous or asynchronous — in the latter case the resulting promise is awaited before being sent back.

 ## License